hirosystems/clarinet/docs/how-to-guides/how-to-test-contract-with-clarinet-sdk.md

 The option type is noted `(optional <some-type>)` in Clarity.
 It can be `(some <some-type>)` or `none`.
-Here, `some` is a composite type, meaning that it contains an other Clarity value.
+Here, `some` is a composite type, meaning that it contains another Clarity value.

 #### `toBeSome(expected: ClarityValue)` <!-- omit from toc -->